denysdovhan/inboxer/README.md

 > Unofficial, free and open-source Google Inbox Desktop App

-Inboxer — is an unofficial Google Inbox client for desktop platforms.
+Inboxer — is an unofficial Inbox by Gmail client for desktop platforms.
 It's built on top of Google Inbox web-version, has pleasant UI and supports useful keyboard shortcuts.

 ## Features

-* Familiar Google Inbox interface
+* Familiar Inbox by Gmail interface
 * Cross-platform (macOS/Linux/Windows)
 * Useful Keyboard shortcuts
 * Multiple accounts